Looking for new course ideas? Create online courses for these skills employers look for!

-Increasing globalisation requires strong interpersonal skills to overcome cultural differences, complexity and to ensure coordination.
-Digitalization also means the speed and frequency of communication with customers, clients, suppliers, and employees has increased.
-The volume of information and data that we are bomarded with every day required solid communication skills to be heard among the noise.
+Increasing globalization requires strong interpersonal skills to overcome cultural differences, and complexity and to ensure coordination.
+Digitalization also means the speed and frequency of communication with customers, clients, suppliers, and employees have increased.
+The volume of information and data that we are bombarded with every day required solid communication skills to be heard among the noise.

 4. Innovation and creativity

-Moreover, the fast paced, ever changing competitive environment will require strong leadership skills for interacting with employees and customers, to make sound strategic decisions and create a learning culture.
+Moreover, the fast-paced, ever-changing competitive environment will require strong leadership skills for interacting with employees and customers, making sound strategic decisions, and creating a learning culture.